HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Parkour Results

-To further evaluate skill coverage, we analyze the frequency of each skill's occurrence across different methods.
+To further evaluate skill coverage, we analyze the frequency of each skill's occurrence.
+We compare our method with Task Reward w/ ws and AMP w/ ws, since they can produce meaningful interactions.
 We sample obstacles evenly from the reference motions and sequence them into scenes.
 To determine which skill a character is performing over a span of time, we use the DTW distance to find the most similar behavior in the reference motion dataset.
 The distribution of skills for different methods is visualized in Figure~\ref{fig:coverage}.
-Both Task reward and AMP exhibit more severe mode collapse, because these methods utilize a more limited range of behaviors to clear different obstacles.
-For example, AMP frequently uses the same vault motion, regardless of the obstacle's characteristics.
+Both Task reward and AMP suffer from mode collapse, relying on a limited set of behaviors to clear obstacles.
+For example, AMP frequently uses the same vault motion (Figure~\ref{fig:compare}), regardless of the obstacle's characteristics.
 In contrast, our method demonstrates more diverse skill usage, adapting different parkour skills appropriately for different obstacles.